alberti42/Millennia-Laser-Control-App/README.md

 # Credits

-The application has been written by [Andrea Alberti](http://quantum-technologies.iap.uni-bonn.de/alberti/).
+The application has been developed by [Andrea Alberti](http://quantum-technologies.iap.uni-bonn.de/alberti/).